yowainwright/developer-ci-benefits/docs/README.md

 Each slide/item will be presented in the talk.

-**items:** with the context of a respository, each file is an "item" containing text describing particular subjects of _Developer CI Benefits_.
+**items:** with the context of a repository, each file is an "item" containing text describing particular subjects of _Developer CI Benefits_.
 Each items will be viewed as a "slide" for the talk.

 ## Items